 With some vegetables, briefly blanching can alter enzyme reactions to maintain better colour, flavour, and texture.
 It’s usually done by brief immersion in boiling water (steam blanching is also possible) followed by an ice bath plunge to halt the cooking process.
 It can be used as a tender-crisp cooking method, to prepare difficult foods for peeling, or prepare food for freezing.
 What many home cooks and dog treat makers don’t realise is that blanching can also be incredibly useful for better dehydration.
 In addition to the colour, flavour, and texture benefits, blanching can improve food safety and soften tough exteriors (e.g. green beans) for more consistent dehydration.

 See the side-by-side examples with blanched and unblanched sweet potato (kumara) dog treats below.
 I don’t often make dehydrated veggie treats, as our boys enjoy many of their dog-friendly favourites either raw and/or in prepared treats; however, I made an experimental batch (blanched with stock to up the yum factor) just to test it out.

 Although sweet potato (kumara) has long been touted as a healthy nutritious low-GI food for people and pets, opinions vary.
-Research has indicated that high consumption of sweet potato and certain other foods may be linked to a heightened risk of canine dilated cardiomyopathy in some dogs, potentially related to an overall dietary deficiency in taurine.
-Treats should never be a main element in any diet, but if you’re a fan of buying or making sweet potato chews, it’s worth being aware.
+High consumption of sweet potato, peas, beans, and certain other foods may be linked to a heightened risk of canine dilated cardiomyopathy in some dogs, potentially related to an overall dietary deficiency in taurine.
+Treats should never be a main element in any diet, but if you’re a fan of buying or making sweet potato chews or crunchy bean treats, it’s worth being aware.
 You can moderate or eliminate to suit your pet.